techidaily/site-facebook/source/_posts/digital-deterrents-enhanced-sanctions-to-halt-misinformation.md

 ## Facebook Makes Misinformation Less Attractive

  Facebook is making it even harder to encounter and share misinformation on the platform.
-In a post on[the About Facebook blog](https://about.fb.com/news/2021/05/taking-action-against-people-who-repeatedly-share-misinformation/) , Facebook announced that it's launching a new penalty for users who repeatedly share misinformation.
+In a post on [the About Facebook blog](https://about.fb.com/news/2021/05/taking-action-against-people-who-repeatedly-share-misinformation/) , Facebook announced that it's launching a new penalty for users who repeatedly share misinformation.

  Facebook already lessens a post's reach if it contains misinformation, but the platform wants to take this a step further.
 If a user has shared misinformation several times in the past, Facebook plans to "reduce the distribution of all posts in News Feed from an individual's Facebook account."